Titles and Roles

 - Cancer Cell Biology

-Before joining Emory, Dr. Boise was at the University of Miami Miller School of Medicine where he was a professor in the Department of Microbiology and Immunology and director of that department’s graduate program.
-With longstanding funding by the National Cancer Institute as well as foundations such as the Multiple Myeloma Research Foundation and the TJ Martell Foundation, Dr. Boise’s research team studies how therapeutic agents such as arsenicals and proteasome inhibitors work to kill myeloma cells.
+Lawrence Boise, PhD, is Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Prior to joining Emory, Dr. Boise was at the University of Miami Miller School of Medicine where he was a professor in the Department of Microbiology and Immunology and director of that department's graduate program.

 Dr. Boise earned his PhD in pharmacology at the Medical College of Virginia and did postgraduate training at the Howard Hughes Medical Institute at the University of Michigan and University of Chicago.